fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/09_classes/02_encapsulation.md

 `public` access works the same way as with structures. `public` access means no restrictions.
 You can freely change member variables any time.
 Classes with public access works exactly the same as structs.

-`protected` and `private` allows only to access member variables inside class functions - the code above would not be valid.
+`protected` and `private` allows only to access member variables inside class functions - with such specifiers the code above would not be valid.

 #### Question: Why would I want to limit access to member variables?